Pedro-Pathing/Documentation-1.0.9/commonissues/pathtopathchain.md

 straightPath.setConstantHeadingInterpolation(goalPose.getHeading());
 ```
 ### Step 2: Building a PathChain
-To combine paths into a PathChain, use the pathBuilder method from the Follower class.
+To combine paths into a PathChain, use the PathBuilder method from the Follower class.
 Instead of creating the paths separately, you now create them within the pathChain.
 Here's an example:
 ```java
 PathChain pathChain = follower.pathBuilder()
     .addPath(new BezierLine(new Point(startPose), new Point(midPose))) // First path